arlenejohn/Sleep_apnea_SpO2/README.md

 Code for Model1 and pruned models in the article is shared in the jupyter noebook sleep_apnea_spo2.ipynb.
 Code for binarized model Model3 shared in jupyter notebook Binary_spo2.ipynb.
 Binary_spo2.ipynb uses the binarized layer implementations from https://github.com/DingKe/nn_playground/tree/master/binarynet

-The google drive at which the raw and processed data was hosted has expired.
-New location will be updated here soon.
+The raw data converted .mat file and the processed data are stored in a private onederive.
+Please request access by contacting https://people.utwente.nl/a.john